-Dr Daniel Glazer, Clinical Psychologist in Finchley N3 & Euston/Bloomsbury
+Dr Daniel Glazer, Child & Adolescent Clinical Psychologist in North London

 I am a Clinical Psychologist holding professional registration with the Health Care Professions Council and Chartered membership with the British Psychological Society.
 I completed my Doctorate in Clinical Psychology at University College London.

-I have over 10 years experience providing psychological assessments, consultation and therapy with adults, children, couples and families.
-Alongside my private practice, I work as a Senior Clinical Psychologist at University College London Hospital.
+I am one of the clinical leads in a leading NHS child, adolescent and young adult service at University College London Hospital.
 As part of this role, I specialise in working with young people and parents affected by a range of psychological difficulties within the context of medical conditions such as cancer, diabetes & chronic pain.
+I also work a great deal with the effects of traumatic experiences and I am passionate about supporting young people to help them get back on track in life.

 Trainings & Approaches